 Neomycin Sulfate, USP is a broad-spectrum aminoglycoside antibiotic composed of related compounds including Neomycin A (neamine), Neomycin B (framycetin), Neomycin C, and a few minor compounds.
-Neomycin B is the most active, followed by C and A. The quantities of these components vary from lot-to-lot.
+Neomycin B is the most active fraction, followed by C and A. The quantities of these components vary from lot to lot.

 Neomycin Sulfate, USP conforms to United States Pharmacopoeia specifications.